Spectre1208/tcod_rltutorial_2021/README.md

 the other viewports are updated as well.
 Eventually I would like it if maybe all this data could be carried by just one matrix, but this works for the time being.

+#### Part 5:

+Part 5 also went smoothly.
+I did not deviate from the tutorial here either, however I am nearing decision time on what exactly the theme of this game is going to be.
+I'm going to kick that can down the road though, since I'm just trying to catch up with the tutorial event at this point.